Early Childhood Education

 - Early Education Assistant

-- Juntos Aprendemos (Together We Learn): Our longstanding community program has been running for 15 years.
-This weekly early literacy program serves 125 children, ages 3-5, and their caregivers in six schools in Multnomah County.
+- Juntos Aprendemos (Together We Learn): Our longstanding community program has been running for more than 15 years.
+This weekly early literacy program serves 175 children, ages 3-5, and their caregivers in seven schools in Multnomah County.

 - Community Education Worker Project: Education begins at birth.
-This program provides first-time mothers and fathers with a home visit from a member of their community, and opportunities to join infant/toddler pla facilitated play groups.
+This program provides first-time mothers and fathers with home visits from a member of their community, and opportunities to join infant/toddler parent-child facilitated class.

 - Early Learning Multnomah: Latino Network partners with Early Learning Multnomah Hub to coordinate early childhood services county-wide.
 Parent graduates of Juntos Aprendemos serve on the Parent Accountability Council, and we partner with Multnomah County Library to create culturally-specific literacy materials for Spanish-speaking families